identity-com/marketplace-tx-js/README.md

 ```

 #### Using in browser
-The library uses ES2017 features therefore it needs to be transpiled with Babel before it can be used in browser.
+The library uses ES2017 features therefore it may need to be transpiled before it can be used in browser.
+If you are using Babel, you need to use the [env](https://babeljs.io/docs/en/env) preset (or similar).
-Using Babel you need to add [babel-preset-env](https://babeljs.io/docs/en/env) preset to your `.babelrc` config.
+Add the correct preset to your `.babelrc` config.

 ```js
 {